RaquelMichelon/HTMLChallenges/README.md

 ## 🚀🚀🚀🚀🚀 Blog Post

 It is an HTML page which intents to show a blog post structure: title, links, paragraphs, images, and so on.

+## 🚀🚀🚀🚀🚀 Library

+Developed in Portuguese, it is a directory with six HTML pages.
+The page "livraria" shows title, image and price information about books.
+Clicking on the images, the user is redirected to other page that contains a simple review of that book.
+In each page, there is a link to go back to "livraria";

-## 🛠️ Construído com
+## 🛠️ Built with

 * [HTML5](https://www.w3schools.com/html/)